 The ability to work alone and with other in a positive way is extremely important.
 Children get to practice these skills daily as they play and work together and alone.
 Adults facilitate child interactions and model appropriate words and actions to use with friends, to join a group, to resolve conflict, and to independently problem solve.

 Children are encouraged to develop a positive self-concept, to understand the difference between right and wrong and to develop responsibility.We help them learn and practice appropriate ways to respond to others and to express their feelings constructively.

 Children are provided constant opportunities to develop their small and large muscle skills, to develop finger strength and dexterity, and arm-eye and body coordination.

 Gross motor skills like coordination, balance, and cross-body movements are developed through a wide range of activities.
 Outdoor play is a daily part of the program, where children can run, jump, climb, slide and kick balls.

 Many of the manipulatives that help develop fine motor skills, as previously mentioned, also teach math skills and concepts.

 E.g. building blocks of various sorts automatically offer lessons in balance, geometry, measurement and estimation.
 Children are encouraged to count objects.
 This gives them a better concept of what numbers mean.
 Grouping, sorting, graphing, and matching are some other activities that are often taking place as the children play in class.

-Surrounding children with a language rich environment develops strong reading and language skills.
-Through the teachers modeling and encouraging the children to talk, to listen, even to write – at every opportunity – what they’re observing or doing as they work and play.
+Surrounding children with a language-rich environment develops strong reading and language skills.
+Through the teachers modeling and encouraging the children to talk, listen, and even to write – at every opportunity – what they’re observing or doing as they work and play.
 Books are an important and constant part of the curriculum and are available to the children at all times.
 Children are also given access to writing materials and art utensils and are encouraged to experiment with them.

 Science & Nature: